-Geographic variations in life expectancy rates (Figure 22) and infant mortality rates (Figure 23) exist across Delaware.
-Although both life expectancy and infant mortality are important indicators often used to describe the overall health of a population or community, they provide only snapshots and do not reflect changes over time.
-Similarly, it is important to remember that health is determined by a complex array of factors and it is not possible to pinpoint a specific cause of these variations.
-Despite these limitations, and remember-ing the stream parable (Section 1), one can clearly see on these maps that the communities with the darkest shades are those with the weakest bridges and fences, and that individuals living near them are more at risk of falling into the stream of poor health outcomes.
+Importantly, these figures provide only snapshots of selected indicators of health status; they are not comprehensive nor do they reflect changes over time.
+Similarly, the data are aggregated at the ZIP code level, which may obscure differences that could emerge at smaller geographic levels (e.g. census tracts or block groups).
+Despite these limitations, and remembering the stream parable (Section 1), one can clearly see on these maps that the communities with the darkest shades are those with the weakest bridges and fences, and individuals living near them are more at risk of falling into the stream of poor health outcomes.